NYSE: CLOSED

 Record Capital Raise Enables Portal Construction

 With this capital cushion, NioCorp's board has approved commencement of the "portal project," a $45 million undertaking that will establish access from the surface into the underground limestone formation.
-Detailed engineering has been underway for over a month, with earth-moving operations scheduled to begin February 1, 2026.
-This nine-to-ten-month effort demonstrates management confidence in securing full project financing within four to five months, putting construction ahead of schedule and positioning the company for a formal groundbreaking ceremony that Smith anticipates will attract thousands of shareholders.
+Detailed engineering has been underway for over a month, with earth-moving operations scheduled to begin in February 2026.
+This nine-to-ten-month effort demonstrates management confidence in securing full project financing within four to five months, positioning the company for a formal groundbreaking ceremony that Smith anticipates will attract thousands of shareholders.

 Accelerated Export-Import Bank Engagement

-Perhaps the most significant development is the dramatic acceleration in discussions with the US Export-Import Bank.
-After two and a half years of extensive due diligence - which Smith characterises as exceeding anything he's encountered in his career - the bank designated NioCorp as a "very top priority project" during a December 2025 meeting.
-The bank subsequently requested that NioCorp draft the binding term sheet that has been the focus of ongoing negotiations.
+Perhaps the most significant development is the acceleration in discussions with the US Export-Import Bank.
+After two and a half years of extensive due diligence - which Smith characterises as exceeding anything he's encountered in his career - the bank designated NioCorp as a "very top priority project".

 Smith reports a remarkable shift in engagement intensity: